 13. Handguard Removal.
 Pull back on handguard slip-ring until it is clear of both sections of handguards and remove them.
+(See Figure 15)

-(See Figure 11.)
-Note: This item is not necessary unless dirt has accumulated in or around the handguards.
+Note: This item is not necessary unless dirt has accumulated in or around the handquards.

-14. Depress buffer, maintaining pressure as buffer is under spring tension, to prevent it from being ejected when buffer retainer is depressed.
+- 14. Remove buttstock from lower receiver: first push release lever up and extend buttstock fully, then push lever down and pull buttstock rearward. - 15.
+Depress buffer, maintaining pressure as buffer is under spring tension, to prevent it from being ejected when buffer retainer is depressed.
 Depress buffer retainer to permit buffer and action spring to move forward.
-(See Figure 12.)
-Then depress the hammer to allow the action spring and buffer assembly to continue to move forward and be completely removed from the receiver extension (See Figure 13.)
+(See Figure 16.)
+Then depress the hammer to allow the action spring and buffer assembly to continue to move forward and be completely removed from the receiver extension (See Figure 17.)